-Sara Rimm-Kaufman, PhD & Lia Sandilos, PhD
+Lia Sandilos, PhD, Sara Rimm-Kaufman, PhD

-University of Virginia, USA July 2017, Éd. rév.
+Lehigh University, USA, University of Virginia, USA July 2025, 2e éd. rév.

-Children's transition to kindergarten and their skills at school entry forecast long-term school success.
-In the United States, the primary objective of Goals 2000 set by the National Education Goals Panel was "to ensure that all children enter school ready to learn".
-Nearly two decades later, the U.S. early childhood education system has undergone substantial growth in investment, enrollment, and workforce development in an effort to foster readiness.
-Most recently, the 2015 Every Student Succeeds Act reemphasized the importance of readiness by requiring states to document ways in which pre-kindergarten programs cultivate early skills.
-Countries around the globe are investing to improve and expand early childhood education, as evidenced by the 16% increase in world-wide pre-kindergarten enrollment between 1990 and 2014.
+Children's transition to kindergarten and their skills at school entry forecast long-term academic success.
+Given the importance of these early skills, school readiness has long been a priority for the United States education system.
+Over two decades ago, the primary objective of the National Education Goals Panel was "to ensure that all children enter school ready to learn."
+Subsequently, the 2015 Every Student Succeeds Act (ESSA) further elevated the importance of school readiness by requiring states to document how pre-kindergarten programs support the development of early skills.
+This legislation contributed to substantial growth in investment, enrollment, and workforce development within the early childhood education system.
+Although the COVID-19 pandemic disrupted pre-kindergarten enrollment in 2020-and schools and families continue to grapple with its effects years later-momentum toward early education expansion has not stalled.
+Countries around the globe continue to invest in improving and expanding early childhood education, as evidenced by the 32% increase in worldwide pre-primary enrollment over the past 35 years.

 There is no single indicator of kindergarten readiness.
-Readiness involves a range of skills and developmental domains.
+Readiness encompasses a range of skills and developmental domains.
 Presently, the U.S. Department of Education defines the "essential domains for readiness" as language and literacy development, cognition and general knowledge (e.g., early mathematics, early science), approaches to learning, physical well-being and motor development, and social-emotional development.

-Research suggests that children's school outcomes, especially achievement, remain remarkably stable after the first years of school.
-Further, there is evidence that interventions are more likely to be successful in the early school years.
-As a result, researchers, policy-makers, educators and parents grapple with what it means for children to be "ready" for school.
+Research suggests that children's school outcomes, especially achievement, are relatively stable after the first years of school.
+Moreover, evidence shows that interventions tend to be more successful during the early school years.
+Consequently, researchers, policymakers, educators, and parents continue to grapple with what it means for children to be "ready" for school, seeking to ensure that children are exposed to essential experiences during these critical years.

-This brief report summarizes evidence on school transition and readiness with the goal of describing stakeholders' definitions of readiness, characteristics of child readiness, and readiness as an outcome of early childhood experiences.
+This brief report summarizes practical considerations and research evidence on school transition and readiness, aiming to describe stakeholders' definitions of readiness and highlight key readiness characteristics and social contexts that influence its development.